VOLTTRON/volttron/docs/source/platform-features/message-bus/multi-platform/multi-platform-rmq-csr-walk-through.rst

 .. note::

-  This instance must have been bootstrapped using --rabbitmq see :ref:`Platform-Installation#steps-for-rabbitmq`.
+  This instance must have been bootstrapped using --rabbitmq see :ref:`RabbitMq installation instructions <RabbitMQ Install>`.

 Using "vcfg" command, install Volttron Central Platform agent, a master driver agent with fake driver.
 The instance